The Asada Eiji Prize

 Foreign Language Acquisition Grants (FLAG)

 FLAGs provide summer support from the College for continuing language study or research.
-These grants may be used to fund study through the Chicago in Beijing program.
 More information and applications for Summer International Travel Grants can be found at https://sitg.uchicago.edu/.

 More information can be found at the following: